LumiSpy/eBEAM2024-Tutorial/README.md

 Otherwise, have a look at the full [list of packages included in the HyperSpy-bundle](https://hyperspy.org/hyperspy-bundle/index.html#included-software-and-libraries).

+*(if you run into problems, a number of experienced colleagues can help you in the breaks of the summer school)*

 ## Download tutorial for local execution:

 The tutorials are based on [Jupyter Notebooks](http://jupyter.org/).